Nauja/noteandtag/README.md

 ```

-You can now go to `http://localhost:8080` and start using NoteAndTag.
+You can now go to `http://localhost:8080` and start using *NoteAndTag*.

 ## Running with Docker